The Audition Process -

 SONGS SUITABLE FOR AUDITIONS - feel free to use one of these tracks for your Cornerstone Audition

 There are a MILLION musical theater songs!
 These are just a few suggestions to get you thinking of songs and options.
 YOU DO NOT have to pick something from this list.
 Just because it’s on the list- does not mean it’s a good song choice for you.
 Also, not all these songs are best for all ages.
 BE CREATIVE!
-(Music not provided for theses selections - but you can find them online)
+(Music not provided for theses selections - but you can find many of them online)

 · A Spoonful of Sugar from Mary Poppins